pivotal/docs-platform-automation/docs/tasks.md

 This task requires a config file specific to the IaaS being deployed to.
 Please see the [configuration][opsman-config] page for more specific examples.

-The task does specific CLI commands for the creation of the Ops Manager VM on each IAAS.
+The task does specific CLI commands for the creation of the Tanzu Operations Manager VM on each IAAS.
 See below for more information:

 **AWS**